gboehl/econpizza/docs/tutorial/boehl_hommes.rst

 Boehl-Hommes method
 -------------------

 The package also contains an alternative "shooting" method much aligned to the one introduced in Boehl & Hommes (2021).
 In the original paper we use this method to solve for chaotic asset price dynamics.
-The method can be understood as a policy function iteration where the initial state is the only fixed grid point and all other grid points are chosen endogenously (as in a "reverse" EGM) to map the expected trajectory.
+The method can be understood as an extension to Fair & Taylor (1983) and is similar to a  policy function iteration where the initial state is the only fixed grid point and all other grid points are chosen endogenously (as in a "reverse" EGM) to map the expected trajectory.

-The main advantage (in terms of robustness) over the stacking method comes from exploiting the property that most determined perfect foresight models are a contraction mapping both, forward and backwards.
-The model is given by
+Assume the model is given by

 .. code-block::